michael-chiang-dev5/ninja-react-tutorial/README.md

 ### Video 6
 * css files get applied to the entire page, even if they are imported into a single component.
 * One way to do things is just use index.css as a global css file

+### Video 7
+* Click events
+* You can clear the firefox console by clicking the garbage can
+* If you need to pass a callback with an argument, wrap it in an anonymous function